ssantichaivekin/empress/empress/cluster/README_cluster.md

 * `--support` or `--pdv` specifies the objective function, the average event support or average pairwise distance respectively.

-* `--depth` or `--nmprs` specify how to choose the depth. `--depth` explicitly specifies how far down to go whereas `--nmprs` specifies a number of splits to start with, and goes down to the first depth level that yields at least that many splits.
-When comparing statistics across multiple data, using `--nmprs` gives a more fair comparison since the initial choices of events may be placed farther down in one of the graphs.
+* `--depth` or `--n-splits` specify how to choose the depth. `--depth` explicitly specifies how far down to go whereas `--n-splits` specifies a number of splits to start with, and goes down to the first depth level that yields at least that many splits.
+When comparing statistics across multiple data, using `--n-splits` gives a more fair comparison since the initial choices of events may be placed farther down in one of the graphs.
 When looking at a single `.newick` file, the approach that makes the most sense is to explicitly increase depth until the improvement flatlines, at which point the important events have probably been separated by the algorithm.

 * `--pdv-vis` or `--support-vis` specify a visualization type.
 If neither is used, no visualization will be generated. `--pdv-vis` generates the Pairwise Distance Vector for the original reconciliation graph and for each of the clusters found. `--support-vis` generates a histogram of event supports for the original recon graph and each cluster.